cascino/identiconGAN/README.md

 # identiconGAN
-Generate GitHub style Identicons with a Generative Adversarial Network
+Generate GitHub style Identicons with a Generative Adversarial Network.
+Trained models are included and can be sampled with `sample.py`.
+Both GPU and CPU are supported for model sampling.

 <p align="center">
 <img src="/images/fake.jpg" width="500"><br>